Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 15,000 merchants.

 Cyber crooks are constantly devising new methods and systems to try and take your lunch money.
 And it would be best if you were stepping up your game as well.
 Your ability to quickly spot fraud patterns determines the survival of your Shopify store in these times of elevated cases.

-Below are crucial eCommerce fraud patterns to keep in the note.
+Below are crucial eCommerce fraud patterns to keep in mind.

 Merchants can’t possibly keep up with the best of their knowledge.
 You need software and tools designed specifically to ferret customer data and order history inconsistencies.
 And SEON is the foremost fraud detection tool for Shopify merchants today.
 Its ability to uncover hidden user data makes it a fantastic solution to augment KYC or pre-filter users before a KYC check.